Fanchouille/knnmodel/README.md

-# FastKnn
+# KNNModel

 ## Purpose
-Provide a lib to create a fast kNN index and get results as a pandas dataframe FastKnn use mainly [nmslib](https://github.com/nmslib/nmslib/) as (fast) kNN backend
+Provide a lib to create easily a fast kNN index FastKnn use mainly [nmslib](https://github.com/nmslib/nmslib/) as (fast) kNN backend